Personal Protective Equipment in Chemistry

 - Experiments involving radiation

-PPE can help to protect workers from the hazards of chemistry experiments.
-However, it is important to remember that PPE is not a substitute for good laboratory practices.
-Workers should always be aware of the hazards associated with their experiments and take appropriate precautions.
+PPE protects workers from chemistry experiment hazards.
+However, it's not a substitute for safe lab practices.
+Workers must always be aware of potential hazards and take appropriate precautions.

 Applications